Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1018/readme.md

 - **Service Pattern:** The Service pattern was used to encapsulate business logic and rules.
 This pattern provides a set of methods that any client application can use, and these methods implement the business rules and logic.
 - **Controller Pattern:** The Controller pattern was used in the presentation layer of the application.
 Controllers handle incoming requests, manipulate data using the model, and select views to render to the user.

+## 5. Implementation

+he process of executing the process of evaluating interviews in this system involves several components working together.
+Here's a step-by-step explanation

+- **User Interface (ExecuteInterviewEvaluationUI.java)**: The process starts in the ExecuteInterviewEvaluationUI class, which is responsible for interacting with the user.
+It prompts the user to enter the necessary information.
+  This class uses the ExecuteInterviewEvaluationController to handle the business logic.
+- **Controller (ExecuteInterviewEvaluationController.java):** The ExecuteInterviewEvaluationController class is the bridge between the
+  UI and the business
+  logic.
+- **Service (ExecuteInterviewEvaluationService.java):** The ExecuteInterviewEvaluationService class is where the business logic for execution the process of evaluating interviews resides.
+- **Repository (JobOpeningRepository.java):** The JobOpeningRepository is an interface that defines the methods for interacting with the database.
+It extends the DomainRepository interface, which provides methods for basic CRUD operations.
+- **Repository (JobApplicationRepository.java)**  The JobApplicationRepository is an interface that defines the methods for interacting with the database.
+It extends the DomainRepository interface, which provides methods for basic CRUD operations.